skcvolleybal/team-portal/README.md

 ## Required:
 1. Install Node.js: https://nodejs.org/en/download/.
 Make sure it's an even release such as 16, 18.
 2. Install Composer: https://getcomposer.org/download/.
 Use Laragons PHP version, likely installed in C:\laragon\bin\php\php-8.2.x-Win32-vs16-x64
 3. Clone the team-portal repository in the root of your webserver in a team-portal directory, likely C:\laragon\www\team-portal.
-Ensure you emptied the directory first.

 ## Database
 4. Create a new database for Team-Portal using [PhpMyAdmin](http://localhost/phpmyadmin) (or similar application such as DBeaver)